unibo-spe/spe-slides/content/12-multiplatform/_index.md

 2. to create in-silico experiments

-3. to study software system
+3. to study software systems

 4. to create software tools improving their research